Option Pricing: Theory and Practice

 Overview

-The class will start with an overview of the philosophies underlying the first-generation option valuation models and their contrasts with the valuation of primary securities.
-Then the class will introduce two general threads in the development of option pricing models.
-One is a general framework for designing and estimating second-generation bottom-up option pricing models based on time-changed Levy processes.
-The other is a more recent development in decentralized top-down option pricing.
+The class starts with an overview of the philosophies underlying the first-generation option valuation models and their contrasts with valuation on primary securities.
+It then examines three progressing threads in option pricing.
+The first is a general framework for designing and estimating second-generation bottom-up option pricing models based on time-changed Levy processes.
+The second is a framework on decentralized top-down option pricing, which relies more on data than on bottom-up dynamic structures.
+The third approach pushes further to rely even more on data (for distributional behaviors) and even less on model structures.

 There can be many different objectives for developing option pricing models.
 I will discuss the modeling efforts from the perspective of option investments.